kundajelab/scATAC-reprog/README.md

 This repository contains code for the analysis performed in the paper "Transcription factor stoichiometry, motif affinity and syntax regulate single-cell chromatin dynamics during fibroblast reprogramming to pluripotency" by Nair, Ameen et al. Please refer to the details below for finding the path to the relevant analysis.

+Links to data downloads can be found here: https://kundajelab.github.io/reprogramming-browser/home.html

 ## Important Notes

 - As this code as evolved over the course of the project, the figure directories in `src/figures_factory` do not correspond exactly to the figures in the manuscript.
 Please refer to the index below to find the appropriate notebooks.